Iseji (Kumano Kodō)

-The Iseji (伊勢路) is part of the Kumano Kodõ (熊野古道) pilgrimage route system.
+The Iseji (伊勢路) is part of the Kumano Kodō (熊野古道) pilgrimage route system.
 It links the Ise Grand Shrine (伊勢神宮) with the three great shrines of Kumano — Hongu, Nachi, and Hayatama Shrines.

 History

 The route has existed since at least the Heian Period (794-1185).
 It was particularly popular during the Edo Period (1603-1868) when travellers to the Ise Grand Shrine would extend their travels further south to the Kumano Shrines.

 Along the route are temples and shrines, huge rocks and waterfalls — sacred places where pilgrims pray and prepare for their visit to the main shrines.

 The Iseji starts in front of the large Torii Gate of the Inner Shrine of Ise (Naiku).
 Pilgrims join the busy throng at the Inner Shrine to pray before travelling to the Outer Shrine (Geku).
 Leaving the crowds of the Grand Shrine behind, pilgrims cross the Miya River, and before long are walking amongst the paddy fields.

 The distance between the Grand Shrine of Ise and the Kumano Hayatama Shrine in Shingu City is 170 km.
 However, a branch route of the Iseji directly to Kumano Hongu Shrine means that the total length of the Iseji is approximately 200 km.
 The full route takes about two weeks to walk and is enjoyed today by walkers and pilgrims as it has for 1000 years.